suffolklibraries/lgc/content/collections/events/blank-page-technologies-03-01.md

     content:
       -
         type: text
-        text: 'Join artist Lulu Horsfield for this free creative workshop for 10-16 year olds and learn how to create your own 2D stop frame animation.
+        text: 'Get hands-on with creative technology and crafting to explore what makes you uniquely you!
 This workshop is part of '
       -
         type: text
         marks: